WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorBioEnrollment.md

 The user verification modality.

 **fingerprintKind:**
 Indicates the type of fingerprint sensor.
-For touch type sensor, its value is 1.
-For swipe type sensor its value is 2.
+For touch type sensor, its value = 1.
+For swipe type sensor its value = 2.

 **maxCaptureSamplesRequiredForEnroll:**
 Indicates the maximum good samples required for enrollment